 BY-LAWS

 Entry fees for the contestants of the T.S.W.G.A. shall be determined on an annual basis pending approval by the board.
-(Amended September 23, 2008, Board of Director’s Meeting, Prestonwood CC.)

-The Treasurer shall advance the Host Club a sum of money not to exceed Five Thousand ($5,000) (Amended at DAC 5/2/02) to defray expenses before the entry fees are received.
+The Treasurer shall advance the Host Club a sum of money not to exceed Five Thousand ($5,000) to defray expenses before the entry fees are received.
 This maximum amount is dependent upon Article X of the Constitution.
 This advance shall include the expenses of an official starter and snacks between nines.
 A second advance may be made available after February 1st at the President’s discretion Monies remaining after all tournament expenses are paid, shall be returned to the T.S.W.G.A.
 Treasury, along with a financial statement within 30 days following the conclusion of the tournament.

 The winner of the Championship Flight each year shall be known as the “TSWGA Champion” for the year.